-The Leatherwrights are a motley load of cobblers. cordwainers, stitchers and toolers.
+The Leatherwrights are a motley load of cobblers, cordwainers, stitchers and toolers.
 In their scattered workshops one can find everything from the simplest bucket to the most elaborate boot; along with belts, bags, packs, trunks, boxes, purses, jerkins and straps.
-A wide variety of hides are used, such as sheepskin, cowhide and skins more exotic brought back by adventurers in the south.
+A wide variety of hides are used, such as sheepskin, cowhide and more exotic skins brought back by adventurers in the south.
 Much favored also are deer skins (including those from elk, moose and the like) trapped in Eriador.
-No tanning is done within the city because of the disgusting smell of the process, but the prepared hides are cut and stitched here.
-Some of the leatherwork is extremely fine, being beaten out, tooled with delicate patterns and stained with dyes of bright color.
+No tanning is done within the city because of the disgusting smell, but the prepared hides are cut and stitched here.
+Some of the leatherwork is fine, being beaten out, tooled with delicate patterns and stained with dyes of bright color.